 Mid-South Cyber Security Summit: The National Cyber Security Alliance is partnering with the FedEx Institute of Technology Cluster for the Advancement of Cybersecurity and Testing (CAST) and the Center for Information Assurance to host the Mid-South Cyber Security Summit on Friday, Oct.
 14, in Memphis, TN.
 Register here, and livestream the event here.

-Protect Your Workplace brochure: This pdf includes tips on physical and cyber security guidance, and contact information you’ll need if you are a victim.
+Protect Your Workplace brochure: This pdf includes tips on physical and cybersecurity guidance, as well as the contact information you'll need if you are a victim.